wildfish/django-pipelines/docs/pipelines/howto/results.rst

 ====================

-To define you own custom storage class you must extend the base storage class (:code:`wildcoeus.pipelines.results.base.PipelineStorage`) and each object returned will need to extend the relevant storage object ( :code:`wildcoeus.pipelines.results.base.PipelineExecution`, :code:`wildcoeus.pipelines.results.base.PipelineResult`, :code:`wildcoeus.pipelines.results.base.TaskExecution` and :code:`wildcoeus.pipelines.results.base.TaskResult`).
+To define you own custom storage class you must extend the base storage class (:code:`pipelines.results.base.PipelineStorage`) and each object returned will need to extend the relevant storage object ( :code:`pipelines.results.base.PipelineExecution`, :code:`pipelines.results.base.PipelineResult`, :code:`pipelines.results.base.TaskExecution` and :code:`pipelines.results.base.TaskResult`).

 When accessing properties from storage objects, a :code:`get_` method should be used.
 Similarly for setting values a :code:`set_` method